llnl/axom/src/examples/shaping_tutorial/lesson_04/README.md

   shaper->adjustVolumeFractions();
 ```

-loadShape()
+**loadShape()**
 :  We resolve the file path relative to the Klee input file, apply any transforms specified in the shape's `operators` and discretize/linearize the shape, as necessary.

-prepareShapeQuery()
+**prepareShapeQuery()**
 :  In this stage, we compute the bounding box of the shape, and generate a spatial index (e.g. a BVH tree or an Octree) over the shape's cells.

-runShapeQuer()
+**runShapeQuery()**
 :  In this stage, we query the spatial index to find candidates for each cell of the computational mesh.
 We then apply computational geometry operations on each pair of candidates.
 For sample-based shaping, this determines whether samples from each cell are contained within the shape.
 For intersection-based shaping, we find the overlap volume between each computational cell and the (discretized) shape.

-applyReplacementRules()
+**applyReplacementRules()**
 :  In this stage, we apply the replacement rules to update the volume fractions for the current shape's material and for the other materials that have already been shaped in.

-finalizeShapeQuery()
+**finalizeShapeQuery()**
 :  Finally, we release temporary memory associated with the current shape.

-adjustVolumeFractions()
+**adjustVolumeFractions()**
 :  After all shapes have been processed, we have one more chance to update the volume fractions.
 For sample-based shaping, we convert from samples (at quadrature points of high order cells) to a (high order) volume fraction field for each material.

 ## Setting up the computational mesh

-Returning to our running example from `lesson_02`, we extend our inlet-based mesh metadata schema to handle some additional parameters necessary for our shaping application.
+Returning to our running example from `lesson_02`, we extend our Inlet-based mesh metadata schema to handle some additional parameters necessary for our shaping application.

 ```cpp
 struct MeshMetadata